 Area V—Comparative and Cultural Studies Studies in religion, philosophy, the arts, personality, and society, including social ethics.

 Supervised Ministries Field education, together with theological reflection, in church, social, educational, or clinical ministries.

 The degree of Master of Divinity (M.Div.) certifies completion of a program of theological studies designed primarily, although not exclusively, to prepare the candidate for ordination to the Christian ministry.
 The requirements reflect the intention of YDS to provide an education that is theologically informed, professionally competent, academically rigorous, and oriented to the life of the church.

-The minimum requirement for the M.Div. degree is the successful completion of seventy-two credit hours and a three-year residence with the following exceptions:
+The minimum requirement for the M.Div. degree is the successful completion of seventy-two credit hours and a three-year residency with the following caveats:

 - 1. Students with heavy responsibilities outside of school are strongly advised to reduce their course load, but the total program of study for the M.Div. degree shall not be expanded beyond six years.
 Students will not receive financial aid for course work beyond the requirements.

 - 2. The residency requirement of three years may be reduced when credits, up to a maximum of twenty-four hours, are transferred.
 In order to receive the M.Div. degree, students who transfer credits must complete at least two years of resident work at YDS, one of which must be the final year.

 - 3. Exceptions to the final-year residency requirement may be made for students on approved exchange or joint-degree study.
 In all cases a minimum of forty-eight credits must be earned through course work at Yale.

 Students are encouraged to elect courses in other schools or departments of the University.
 Any student who takes more than nine hours in another school or department of the University comes under the regulations for interdepartmental study; see Interdepartmental Studies, in the chapter Other Curricular Considerations.
 See the chapter Areas and Courses of Study for information about credit for undergraduate courses.